vanshpatelx/etoepipeline/README.md

-# 🚀 CI/CD Pipeline for Monorepo
+# 🚀 CI Pipeline for Monorepo

 ## 📜 Overview